ArthurMan100/Manufacturing-Analytics-Demo/README.md

 -Stores the results in new metric tables

 Cp/Cpk are critical in manufacturing analytics:

--Cp measures how well a process fits within specification limits.
+- Cp measures how well a process fits within specification limits.

--Cpk evaluates how centered the process is.
+- Cpk evaluates how centered the process is.

--These indicators are essential for identifying variability, reducing defects, and ensuring quality control over time.
+- These indicators are essential for identifying variability, reducing defects, and ensuring quality control over time.

 ## 📊 Power BI Dashboard
 Open: